masoncooper19/ImageGen/README.md

 3. **Configure the App:**
    - Open the `ContentView.swift` and `ImageView.swift` files in your project.
-   - Replace the placeholders `"ORG_ID"` and `"API_ID"` with your actual Organization ID and Application ID.
+   - Replace the placeholders `"ORG_ID"` and `"API_KEY"` with your actual Organization ID and Application ID.

 ## Setup Instructions